How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Results

 Figure~\ref{fig:bias-shift} plots the bias shift for each article pair against its combined similarity score.
 As shown in the figure, articles that differ more substantially across platforms are markedly more likely to exhibit a right-leaning shift, whereas highly similar articles tend to cluster near zero, indicating minimal ideological movement.

-To further examine differences in the sources cited within the least similar article pairs, we focus on the subset of articles with a negative combined similarity score.
-Figure~\ref{fig:bias_pies_low_sim} displays the top 40\% most frequently cited news sources within this low-similarity group for each platform.
-Each wedge is colour-coded according to the ideological bias of the outlet.
-As shown in the figure, the weighted average bias score of Grokipedia articles in this subset is approximately 25\% left-leaning, compared with 31\% left-leaning for Wikipedia.
-This difference indicates a relative rightward shift in the sourcing of the least similar Grokipedia articles, consistent with the pattern observed in the bias–similarity relationship above.
+The inset of Figure~\ref{fig:bias-shift} displays the five most frequently cited news sources within this low-similarity group for each platform, with wedges color-coded by ideological bias.
+As shown, the least similar Grokipedia articles exhibit a relative rightward shift in sourcing; however, they remain predominantly left-leaning.